ngonz232/Collective/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+## Gestures and Animations
+- Swipe left to delete posted event from list view (Delete button will show upon swiping left)
+- Zoom in animation to transition to the "Event Detailed View" upon clicking